k33g/k33g.github.com/_posts/2011-10-02-SENCHA-COFFEESCRIPT.md

 layout: post
-title: JOSI : SenchaTouch becomes more readable and easier with Coffeescript info : SenchaTouch + Coffeescript
+title: JOSI : SenchaTouch becomes more readable and easier with Coffeescript info : SenchaTouch and Coffeescript

 ---